 1. Wear a mask particularly the Unicharm face mask to help prevent the inhalation of pollen.
 Their masks are popular as they fit closer to the face, with fewer gaps, yet provide a space between the mask and the mouth that makes it easier to breathe.
-They have smaller ones for kids as well.
+They offer smaller masks for kids as well.

 2. If a mask isn`t for you or your little ones, try a face spray (549 yen).
 Close your eyes then spray your entire face.
 The Cationic Polymer (positive ions) will help prevent fine particles from entering your nose and eyes (do not spray into your eyes).

 3. Use the Aibon Eye Wash to rinse the pollen and dirt particles from your eyes.
 Fill the cup to the line, place over your eye, blink a few times then dry.
 You can use this up to 3 times a day.
-I use it morning and night.
+I use it at night after a heavy pollen day.
 Please remove make up and contacts before use.

 4. Use a nasal spray (tenbi-yaku 点鼻薬).
 These can be used up to three times a day depending on the type and dosage.
 Please consult your ENT for the best method of treatment for you.